Why do we pay for software AI can build for free?

 Here is what most CFOs don’t think about when they see the demo.

 An industry survey from a leading no-code vendor, with clear bias in the results, asked hundreds of developers and business developers about their AI habits in early 2026.
-60 per cent of those who had built something with AI had done so outside IT’s control.16 35 per cent of organisations had already replaced at least one purchased application with a custom build.
+60 percent of those who had built something with AI had done so outside IT’s control.14 35 percent of organizations had already replaced at least one purchased application with a custom build.

 Six months after the tool was built, it’s in production, connected to real systems, with customer data, and without anyone in IT knowing about it.
 The person who built it may have left.
 IT can’t stop software they don’t know exists.